PacktPublishing/Spring-5.0-Projects/chapter07/ReadMe.txt

-KotlinBasics folder contains all codes for basic kotlin features covered in Chapter 7 taskmanagementsystem is full fledge Spring Boot based Kotlin application called - Task Management System.
+KotlinBasics - contains code for core Kotlin functionalities. taskmanagementsystem - contains code for Task management system build in Kotlin and Spring Boot